-- A process in an ordinary OS is given a fixed-length timeslice, so that processes take turns running.
-In a GPU's hardware OS, warps take turns running, with fixed-length timeslices. - With an ordinary OS, if a process reaches an input/output operation, the OS suspends the process while I/O is pending, even if its turn is not up.
-The OS then runs some other process instead, so as to avoid wasting CPU cycles during the long period of time needed for the I/O. With an SM, the analogous situation occurs when there is a long memory operation, to global memory; if a a warp of threads needs to access global memory (including local memory), the SM will schedule some other warp while the memory access is pending.
+Also, with an OS, if a process reaches an input/output operation, the OS suspends the process while I/O is pending, even if its turn is not up.
+The OS then runs some other process instead, so as to avoid wasting CPU cycles during the long period of time needed for the I/O. With an SM, the analogous situation is a long memory operation, to global memory; if a a warp of threads needs to access global memory (including local memory), the SM will schedule some other warp while the memory access is pending.